Yoga for Deaf people: mixed levels

 This Yoga class may not be suitable if you have:

 Hypertension (high blood pressure)

 Conditions associated with Heart Disease, Cancer or benign tumours

 ME (Myalgic Encephalomyelitis)

 New students who are pregnant.

-If you need advice or are not sure if its ok for you to do this class, ask the Department Office .
+If you need advice or are not sure if it is ok for you to do this class, email the Department Office - Health@citylit.ac.uk.

 How will I be taught, and will there be any work outside the class?

 - sign language with voice-on by request for students who are hearing impaired